 At Animal ER, your pet is our priority.
 Patients are seen due to the nature of illness and injury with life-threatening cases taking priority.
 Our team works by triage level.
 The Animal ER does not take appointments; however, a phone call to notify our team that you and your pet are on the way is greatly appreciated.

 We are grateful to serve as an extension of care for our referral partners within our community.
 At Animal ER, we care for our patients as if they are our own.
-Our team of doctors and support staff is designed to serve as an extension of care, providing your clients with specialized emergency care services 24 hours a day, 7 days a week, 365 days a year.
+Our team of doctors and support staff is designed to serve as an extension of care, providing your clients with specialized emergency care services.
 We value your referrals, and our goal is to work in collaboration with your staff to provide the best care for your patients.
 Our team provides timely updates and streamlined communication to best serve your client’s needs.
 If you have questions or concerns, please do not hesitate to call us at (941) 355-2884.